Guilherme-Yuji/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 In this portfolio you will find data science projects with problems that many companies are trying to solve nowadays.
 All projects were developed by me.
 Datasets were obtained from Kaggle website.
+Then

 ![alt text](data_image.jpg)